mozilla/addons-linter/README.md

 ### Scanners

 Each file-type has a scanner.
-For example: CSS files use `CSSScanner`; JavaScript files use `JavaScriptScanner`.
+For example: JavaScript files use `JavaScriptScanner`.
 Each scanner looks at relevant files and passes each file through a parser which then hands off to a set of rules that look for specific things.

 ### Rules